redefine-cs/redefine-cs.github.io/index.md

 {% endif %}
 {: .fs-6 .fw-300 }

-# {{ site.description }}

 {% if site.announcements %}
 {{ site.announcements.last }}
 {% endif %}

 ## Program Details

-**redefine** is a free summer program targeted at rising freshmen and sophomores to computer science.
+**redefine** is a free, virtual summer program targeted at rising freshmen and sophomores.
 We seek to introduce computer science (programming and theory) to students who otherwise might not have considered it as a career option.
 We’re motivated by a vision of a more equitable and ethical tech industry through increased diversity and representation.

-For more information about [the program](about), [the curriculum](calendar), and the [course staff](staff) please check out the links on the left.
+For more information about [the program](about), [the curriculum](calendar), and [the course staff](staff) please check out the links on the left.

 ## Computing Requirements & Prerequisites